astex/needs/README.md

 needs
 =====

-Context booleans, a pythonic way of expressing what your code needs.
+Context booleans.
+A pythonic way of expressing what your code needs.

 Installation